 3. Features & Complexity Of MVP

-The next and the most crucial factor that determines the cost of MVP development is complexity.
+Next we talk about the complexity of developing an MVP.
 However, the more complex your product is, the more features you must add in the first version itself.

 Prioritizing the features can be done in multiple ways, and also you need to keep the cost in mind during prioritization.
 Make sure the elements do not escalate your development time, as the more time the developer needs to build the features, the higher your MVP development cost will be.
 Moreover, the more screens you want for your MVP, the price would increase according to that.